Cisco-A/alx-low_level_programming/README.md

-More tasks on pointers, arrays and strings
+Projects on C programming language